jina-ai/examples/wikipedia-sentences-query-while-indexing/README.md

-# Run the Querying While Indexing Wikipedia Search Example
+# Querying While Indexing in the Wikipedia Search Example

 | About this example: |  |
 | ------------- | ------------- |